sumanjs/suman/README.md

 <i> Suman is a new test runner for Node.js and is focused on high-throughput maximum concurrency asynchronous testing of backend services.

+I started working on Suman about a week before I had heard of AVA.
+Naturally, as I had already written a couple lines of code, I didn't want to stop there - I wanted to give AVA a run for its money and take Mocha to a whole new level.
+This project summarily improves Mocha on every level, but also borrows excellent features from Tape/AVA such as the plan features and the use of t as a singular param to both hooks and test cases.
+It all gels together quite nicely into a library that is much more powerful than both AVA and Mocha.
+The biggest advantage Mocha has over Tape/AVA is the nested describe/suite blocks.
+These a huge once you start writing non-trivial tests.
+Suman continues that tradition.
+Conversion from Mocha to Suman is automated with this library.
+Those using AVA or Tape who want something more powerful will find the answers here.

-Suman is feature-rich and very fun to use.
+Suman is feature-rich and very fun to use, because it has the same hooks and patterns as Mocha which are quite fun to use and expose the power of asynchronous programming.
 Suman is designed to be a direct successor to Mocha, Tape and Jasmine, and to compete with the new Node.js test runner AVA; it's aim is to be more sophisticated and featureful than it's predecessors any competition.
 Suman was designed so that there would be a super simple migration path from Mocha to Suman, but also provide massive improvements over Mocha, specifically for backend testing.
 Mocha is most familiar to us and perhaps to you - Mocha was a great test library, but has many bugs and shortcomings